-Check the child channels you want to install, and click [Next] to schedule the change.
+Check the child channels you want to install, and click Next to schedule the change.

-1.2.2.14.
+2.3.2.5.
 Product Migration

 The Systems > Software > Product Migration section allows you to upgrade clients to the latest service pack of their underlying operating system.
-Product migration also allows you to migrate openSUSE Leap to the corresponding SLE SP level.
-Check the product version you want to upgrade the client to, and click [Select Channels].
+Product migration also allows you to migrate openSUSE Leap to the corresponding SLE SP level or clients such as Red Hat Enterprise Linux, or CentOS to SUSE Liberty Linux.
+Check the product version you want to upgrade the client to, and click Select Channels.